Therapy for Women in Augusta, GA

 2. What if I start sticking up for myself and everyone gets mad or leaves me?

-Healing can happen when you become the person who would have fiercely protected your younger version.
+Healing can happen when you become the person who would have fiercely protected your younger self.